German Special Weapons

-The very scanty contact with the German physicists during the occupation contributed - as already mentioned - to strenghten the impression that the German authorities attributed great military importance to atomic energy.
+The very scanty contact with the German physicists during the occupation contributed - as already mentioned - to strengthen the impression that the German authorities attributed great military importance to atomic energy.
 Werner Heisenberg and his mentor Niels Bohr had a pivotal meeting in September 1941 in Copenhagen.
 Bohr, a Jew, was living in occupied Denmark but had contact with physicists on the Allied side.
 Heisenberg's covert trip at great risk to see Bohr and his wife, Margrethe, in Copenhagen results in disaster.
 Something in this meeting destroyed their longstanding friendship.
-According to Bohr, Heisenberg travelled to Copenhagen to brag about his German colleagues' progress in building the bomb.
-Bohrwas shocked at his former student's nationalistic zeal.
+According to Bohr, Heisenberg traveled to Copenhagen to brag about his German colleagues' progress in building the bomb.
+Bohr was shocked at his former student's nationalistic zeal.
 At the time Bohr had no knowledge of what the Allies were doing.
 Werner Heisenberg and C.F. von Weizsäcker were in Copenhagen on other business, but in a private conversation with Heisenberg they brought up the question of the military applications of atomic energy.
-Heisenberg expressed his scepticism because of the great technical difficulties that had to be overcome, but Heisenberg thought that the new possibilities could decide the outcome of the war if the war dragged on.
+Heisenberg expressed his skepticism because of the great technical difficulties that had to be overcome, but Heisenberg thought that the new possibilities could decide the outcome of the war if the war dragged on.

 Heisenberg warned the German government in the fall of 1941 that the Americans were pursuing a nuclear explosive (plutonium) that could be made in a chain-reacting pile.
 The warning resulted in receiving the highest priority for his work from Albert Speer, Hitler's minister of munitions.